Lothian Buses

-Lothian Buses Limited is a major bus operator based in Edinburgh, Scotland.
+Lothian Buses is a major bus operator based in Edinburgh, Scotland.
 It is the largest municipal bus company in the United Kingdom: the City of Edinburgh Council (through Transport for Edinburgh) owns 91%, Midlothian Council 5%, East Lothian Council 3% and West Lothian Council 1%.

 Lothian operates the majority of bus services in Edinburgh, and is a significant operator in East Lothian, Midlothian and most recently West Lothian.
-It operates a comprehensive night bus network, three routes to Edinburgh Airport, and owns the subsidiary companies Lothian Country, East Coast Buses, Edinburgh Bus Tours and Lothian Motorcoaches.
+It operates a comprehensive night bus network, three routes to Edinburgh Airport, and owns the subsidiary companies Lothian Country, East Coast Buses, Edinburgh Bus Tours, Lothian Motorcoaches and Eve Coaches.

 History

 The company can trace its history back to the Edinburgh Street Tramways Company of 1871, also involving at various times the tramway companies of Leith, Musselburgh and Edinburgh North.
 The City Council (Edinburgh Corporation Tramways Department) took over operation of the tramways in 1919, at which time most of the system was cable operated.
 Electrification of the tram network was completed in 1923, but the first motor buses had arrived in 1919.

 The city's trams ceased operation between 1950 and 1956, after which the operation became the Edinburgh Corporation Transport Department.
 In 1965, it purchased its first rear-engined double-decker bus, a Leyland Atlantean PDR1/1 (registration ESF 801C).
 This bus is currently preserved at the Scottish Vintage Bus Museum.
 Almost 600 buses were added to the fleet over the next 17 years.

 Following local government reorganisation, Edinburgh Corporation Transport was renamed Lothian Region Transport on 16 May 1975.
 In January 2000, it was again renamed as Lothian Buses.